Orienteering TechniquesHow can I improve?

 - "Orienteering: The Skills Of The Game" by Carol McNeill

 - "Orienteering: Pathways To Excellence" by Peter Palmer

 - "The Complete Orienteering Manual" edited by Peter Palmer

 The following notes will be helpful to newcomers first getting to grips with specific orienteering techniques and terms.

 When you start orienteering, the biggest problem is lack of familiarity with orienteering maps.
-I remember early on getting confused between white and orange areas.
-Green obviously meant trees to me but I often forgot that white also meant forested but more runnable.
+If you are familiar with OS maps, the use of white and orange colouration in particular can be confusing.
+Green obviously means trees, but it is easy to forget that white also means forested but more runnable.
 There really is no other way to train yourself at being better at interpreting the map than by going orienteering as much as possible in different areas and looking at maps after you've run.
-Different people map areas in slightly different ways.
-It is always a matter of interpretation.
-With experience you will get used to what is likely to be mapped and what is not.
-I still find that causes me problems in areas outside the South East.

 When you first start orienteering you will be using "handrails" all the time.
 "Handrails" are line features such as paths, fences or streams.
 They are excellent navigational aids providing safe routes between controls.
 You simply follow the feature without having to keep looking at the map or compass.
 All courses up to and including orange will entirely use handrails, although on orange courses the control sites may be just off a line feature.
 Harder courses will also allow "handrail" navigation for many parts of the course (particularly in the South East where there are many paths) but these "handrails" may be on less obvious line features such as re-entrants or spurs, and taking a safe path route may not be the fastest route to the control.